sc0v0ne/LearnAI/ml/mlflow.md

     - Inference with the Loaded models
     - Serve Models with MLflow Models
     - Inference with a Served Model
-- Build a Python API and integrate it into a React web applicatio
+- Build A React Web Application with MLflow
-    - Overview of the Application
+    - Overview
     - Building the API
     - Building the API endpoints
+- Experiment Tracking With MLflow and DagsHub
+    - What is experiment tracking
+    - Basics of logging experiments with MLflow
+    - Deep dive into MLflow workflow
+    - Logging experiments with Git and DagsHub
+    - Analyzing experiment results with DagsHub
 - ML Pipelines
     - Ploomber
     - PyCaret